PostgresApp/PostgresApp/docs/documentation/app-permissions.md

 If you click "Don't Allow", then Postgres.app will refuse the connection.
 The client app will show a warning similar to the following:

-> FATAL:  Postgres.app rejected "trust" authentication
+> connection to server at "localhost" (::1), port 5432 failed: FATAL:  Postgres.app rejected "trust" authentication
-> DETAIL:  auth_permission_dialog: system('/Applications/Postgres.app/Contents/MacOS/PostgresPermissionDialog' --server-addr ::1 --server-port 5432 --client-addr ::1 --client-port 12345 --client-pid 1234) returned 256
+> DETAIL:  Postico is not allowed to connect without a password.
+For more information see https://postgresapp.com/l/app-permissions/
-> HINT:  Try resetting app permissions in Postgres.app, or change pg_hba.conf to require a password.
+> HINT:  You can reset app permissions in Postgres.app or change pg_hba.conf to require a password

 Additionally, denied connection attempts are shown in the main window of Postgres.app.